Shoulders, Shoulders and more Shoulders

 • Anterior (front) Shoulder impingement

-• Posterior rib joint dysfunction
+• Posterior (back) rib joint dysfunction

 • Scapular Dyskinesis